For contact info, please see the Sci.Electronics.Repair FAQ Email Links Page.

 Here is a summary of the Nikkor 18-55mm AF-S DX f/3.5-5.6G VR II lenses I've acquired so far:

-Note that for the following, the Main Barrel, Fixed Shell, Metal Ring/Shims/Insulator/Spacer, and Bayonet Mount Plate are all one structure secured from the back by the 3 larger screws.
-The Zoom Ring rotates around the this and the lens groups move with respect to it.
+Note that for the following, the Fixed Barrel, Fixed Shell, Metal Ring/Shims/Insulator/Spacer, and Bayonet Mount are all one structure secured from the back by the 3 larger screws.
+The Zoom Barrel rotates around the this and the lens clusters/groups move with respect to it.

 Most of the photos are now present in the Web Album.
 Except for the first 2 stock photos, all are of lens #6 except for the few showing the back of the lens with the bayonet mount and associated parts removed.